PyO3/pyo3/guide/src/testing.md

 ## Testing your wrapped functions in Rust

-Once you are confident, that your functionality is sound, you can wrap it for Python with a simple
+Once you are confident that your functionality is sound, you can wrap it for Python with a simple
 one-liner:

 ```rust